1st Battalion, 10th Marines: 1960s–1980s

 1/10 deployed to Cuba in response to the missile crisis from October to December 1962.

 In the late 1970s and early 1980s, the battalion was deployed to Europe for participation in North Atlantic Treaty Organization (NATO) exercises.

 During the 1980s, the battalion became a cold-weather-trained unit, conducting training at Fort Drum, New York and above the Arctic Circle.
-The battalion also transitioned to the 155mm Howitzer during this period.
+The battalion also transitioned to the 155 mm howitzer during this period.
 They regularly supported training operations at the Marine Corps Air Ground Combat Center at 29 Palms, California.

-Charlie Battery was deployed to Beirut, Lebanon in 1983 as a part of Battalion Landing Team 1/8.
+Charlie Battery was deployed to Beirut, Lebanon, in 1983 as a part of Battalion Landing Team 1/8.
 On 23 October, the battery lost eight Marines in the Beirut Barracks attack.
-While deployed to Beirut, Charlie Battery was the first U.S. artillery unit to fire the M198 155mm howitzer in combat.
+While deployed to Beirut, Charlie Battery was the first U.S. artillery unit to fire the M198 155 mm howitzer in combat.

 1990s

-First Battalion participated in Operations Desert Shield and Desert Storm in Southwest Asia from August 1990 to February 1991.
+First Battalion participated in Operations Desert Shield and Desert Storm in Southwest Asia from January 1991 to February 1991.

 A Detachment from Bravo Battery aboard the USS IWO JIMA (LPH 2) during MARG 2–92 participated in Operation Provide Promise from July to November 1992.

 From August to October 1994, an element of 1/10 participated in Operations Support Democracy and Uphold Democracy in Haiti.